Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 ## Overview

-The Bluescope Design Standards Guide is a system that reflects the patterns and compenents that should be the foundation of the nVision Application and related products.
+The BlueScope Design Standards Guide is a system that reflects the patterns and components that should be the foundation of the nVision Application and related products.
 The goal of these patterns and components is to provide unity and consistency of the interface design across the entire atmosphere of the nVision product line.

 ## Design Principles to follow:

-[Examples needed here]
+[Examples of Visuals needed here]

 __Clarity__

 Reduce Ambiguity.
 Make the elements of the UI clear, easy to understand, and easy to take actions (with confidence in their decisions)

-__Effiency__
+__Efficiency__

-The user interface should be optimized to include a streamlined and clear path workflow.
+The user interface should be optimized to include a streamlined and clear path work-flow.
 Be *Proactive* instead of reactive as much as possible to handle the needs of users better and faster.

 __Consistency__

 The interface should be familiar to user no matter what device they use to interact with it.
-The interface must harbor intution and familiarity by applying the same solution to the same problem.
+The interface must harbor intuition and familiarity by applying the same solution to the same problem.

 __Aesthetics__